cesaro/dpu/benchmarks/spin17/README.rst

 ======

 - pi, we take it
-- c-ring could work with a modification so that all thread exit
 - mutex-unlock/2-1 -> ok but very simple, and there is bug?
 - philo: semaphores -> mutexes